 For the quarter ended December 31, 2016, we had total net realized and unrealized losses of \$(27.9) million, or \$(3.05) per share, on our aggregate Agency RMBS portfolio, while we had total net realized and unrealized gains of \$24.5 million, or \$2.68 per share, on our interest rate hedging portfolio, including U.S. Treasury securities.
 During the fourth quarter, we continued to hedge interest rate risk, primarily through the use of interest rate swaps and short positions in TBAs.
-Net realized dosses on our specified pools were significantly countered by net realized and unrealized gains on interest rate hedges.
-In our hedging portfolio, the relative proportion (based on 10-year equivalents) of short TBAs increased quarter over quarter relative to interest rate swaps.
-Overall, we believe that there remains a heightened risk of substantial interest rate and mortgage prepayment volatility in the near term, thus reinforcing the importance of our Agency RMBS portfolio using a variety of tools, including TBAs.
+Net realized and unrealized losses on our specified pools were significantly countered by net realized and unrealized gains on our interest rate hedges.
+In our hedging portfolio, the relative proportion (based on 10-year equivalents2) of short TBAs increased quarter over quarter relative to interest rate swaps.
+Overall, we believe that there remains a heightened risk of substantial interest rate and mortgage prepayment volatility in the near term, thus reinforcing the importance of our ability to hedge our Agency RMBS portfolio using a variety of tools, including TBAs.